CJ42/burntpix-refiner/README.md

 ![Burntpix refiner image](./img/burntpix-refiner-image.webp)

-Simple automated script to refine your favourite [burntpix](http://burntpix.com) on LUKSO!
+Automated script to refine your favourite [burntpix](http://burntpix.com) on LUKSO!
+See CLI options below 👇🏻

-> _Set to 500 iterations with a gas limit of 30 millions gas units._
+> _Set with a gas limit of 30 millions gas units._

 ## How to use it?